abrahamVado/DriftPursuit/docs/network_schemas.md

 - **Python** — `vehicle_pb2.VehicleState.FromString` provides the strongly typed view needed by automation tools.
 - **TypeScript** — The ts-proto bindings expose `VehicleState.encode`, `VehicleState.decode`, and JSON helpers so browser and Node clients can validate their payloads before delivery.

+## Ground vehicle roster status

+Ground vehicles are intentionally absent from the live roster until the shared surface-bound physics stack is production ready.
+Placeholder configuration entries live alongside the Skiff stats so UI experiments can enumerate the future roster without allowing selection.
+The client marks those entries as non-selectable and provides explanatory messaging while the drivetrain, suspension, and balance data are still under development.

 //3.- Capture pilot intent frames

 Real-time control streams follow the `Intent` schema so the broker can enforce limits before forwarding commands downstream.